finos/common-domain-model/docs/contribution.md

 where:

--   A MAJOR (`1`) version may introduce backward-incompatible changes and will be used as high level release name (e.g. \"CDM Version 1\").
+-   A MAJOR (`1`) version may introduce backward-incompatible changes and will be used as high level release name (e.g. "CDM Version 1").
 -   A MINOR (`23`) version may introduce new features but in a backward-compatible way, for example supporting a new type of event or function.